SoupyzInc/Discord.Net-Guide/README.md

 <h3 align="center">Discord.Net Guide</h3>

 <p align="center">
-  A guide to writing a bot using [Discord.Net](https://github.com/discord-net/Discord.Net).
+  A guide to writing a bot using <a href="https://github.com/discord-net/Discord.Net">Discord.Net</a>.
 </p>

 ## Table of Contents